Indian coal allocation scam: Summons issued and then stayed to Manmohan Singh and others

+2026

+Closure and clean chit to Manmohan Singh

+On 29 July 2026, the Supreme Court closed the coal block allocation case against former PM Manmohan Singh.
+The SC accepted the two closure reports filed by the Central Bureau of Investigation in 2014 which gave the former PM a clean chit, and highlighted that there was no "sufficient material or good reason" to register a corruption case.

 Missing files

 Coal Allocation (I & II) sections are responsible for maintaining all records pertaining to allocation of coal blocks.
-The number of missing files was initially pegged at 157 – the number of applications for coal blocks allocation.Nearly 150 are related to the period between 1993 and 2004 in which 45 coal blocks were allocated.
+The number of missing files was initially pegged at 157 – the number of applications for coal blocks allocation .Nearly 150 are related to the period between 1993 and 2004 in which 45 coal blocks were allocated.
 Missing files benefit three sets of people– the beneficiary companies (and individuals) who received coal block allocations; the screening committee (based on its deliberations) and the minister and his office (bureaucrats and officials).
 The BJP says that the bulk of the questionable allocations took place while PM Manmohan Singh held charge of the coal ministry.